nicos-angelopoulos/chess_db/Readme.md

-This library produces chess games databases from PGN files and provides some<br>
-predicates for manipulating these databases.
+This library produces chess games databases from PGN files and provides some predicates for manipulating these databases.

-Once connected to a number of chess_db databases, all kinds of information about the games <br>
-can be interrogated. (see chess_db_opening/2 for an example).
+Once connected to a number of chess_db databases, all kinds of information about the games can be interrogated. (see chess_db_opening/2 for an example).

 Ideally we want to hook this pack to a web-page interface for playing the games as we select them.

----+++ Installation:
+### Installation:

 ?- pack_install( chess_db ).